SatoshiAndKin/rarity-scripts/README.md

 Towns that are open for any player to interact with are planned.

-### Enroll your summoner in your Guild
+### Enroll Your Summoner in Your Guild

     ~/bin/play-rarity.sh /account "$ACCOUNT" guild enroll_summoner "$GUILD_ADDR" "$SUMMONER_ID"

 Allow your guildmates to control your summoner.

-### Transfer your summoner to your guild
+You will retain ownership of the summoner, but the guild can take it.

+### Summon for Your Guild

     ~/bin/play-rarity.sh /account "$ACCOUNT" guild summon "$GUILD_ADDR"

-Follow the prompts to give your guild a summoner.
+Follow the prompts to craete a summoner for your guild.

+### Give a summoner to Your Guild

+    ~/bin/play-rarity.sh /account "$ACCOUNT" guild give_summoner "$GUILD_ADDR" "$SUMMONER_ID"

+Give a summoner that you control to your guild.

 ### Remove a summoner from your Guild